berrak/MyMacros/README.md

 It's probably a good idea to update your sketch folder in `File-> Preferences` with `~/Arduino.` Create som directories for your boards.

 The `code links` are separated from the shared code tree and thus work as expected—this is the objective of the platform organization.
 Thus by glancing at the content, we know which platforms can run different types of code.
+With this structure, code maintenance is much more straightforward.

 ```
 ~/Arduino